Feature Guide for Claude Code

 Install

-From the maintainer marketplace:
+From the official Anthropic plugin marketplace:

 /plugin marketplace add GarySonyak/cc-native